oliver-oloughlin/kvdex/README.md

 ## Blob Storage

-To store large blob sizes, and bypass the data limit of a single atomic operation, a combination of serialized collections and batching atomic operations can be used.
+To store large blob sizes, and bypass the data limit of a single atomic operation, a combination of serialized collections and batched atomic operations can be used.
 By default, batching is disabled to ensure consistency and improve performance.

 ```ts
 import { collection, kvdex, model } from "jsr:@olli/kvdex"